rgxcp/JakFood/README.md

-# 🥑 Java - JakFood
+# 🥑 JakFood
-**EN**: Mobile-based food search application in Jakarta using Java with CRUD functions.
+Mobile-based food search application in Jakarta using Java with CRUD functions.

-**ID**: Aplikasi pencarian makanan di Jakarta berbasis mobile menggunakan Java dengan fungsi CRUD.

 ## Status
 END OF LIFE